Social

 Cape Girardeau, MO 63701

-Professional Highlights
+Professional Involvement

 • National Athletic Trainers Association

-• Missouri Athletic Trainers Association
+• Mid-America Athletic Trainers Association

 Best Advice for Students

-Take advantage of all opportunities to learn and better yourself no matter how insignificant they may seem at the time.
+Take advantage of all opportunities to learn and better yourself, no matter how insignificant they may seem at the time.

-Take a chance and try something new such as a Short Term Study Abroad experience.
+Take a chance and try something new, such as a Short Term Study Abroad experience.
 It is one of the best experiences you can have as a student.

 The more you can get students to see how what they are learning relates to the real world and challenge their preconceived thoughts the better the learning experience.